bcho/youknowmymind/_posts/2015-01-28-writing-mac-app-with-node-webkit.md

 $ ./node_modules/node-webkit-builder/bin/nwbuild -o build .
 ```

-Don't forget to check out the official guide on [packagment and distribution][nw-package]
+Don't forget to check out the official guide on [packagment and distribution][nw-package].

 ### 9. Install your app.